wireapp/wire-server-deploy/offline/upgrading.md

 ```

 ### Kubernetes hosts:
-Remove wire-server images from two releases ago, or from the current release that we know are unused. for instance,
+Remove wire-server images from two releases ago, or from the current release that we know are unused.
+For instance,

 ```
 sudo docker image ls